yehia67/documentation/compass/0.1/how-to-guides/create-a-permissioned-iota-network.md

+# Create a permissioned network

-**In this guide, you'll create and run a permissioned IOTA network that consists of an IRI node and [Compass](concepts/about-compass.md).
+**In this guide, you'll create a permissioned IOTA network that consists of one IRI node and Compass.
 After you complete this tutorial you'll be able to interact with the network using your favorite IOTA tools and libraries.**

 For this basic setup, you'll install both the IRI node and Compass on the same server or virtual machine.
 You can also install an optional signing server for increased security.
 A signing server reduces the attack surface of Compass by moving sensitive operations to an external service.
 Compass interacts with the signing server through gRPC.